-- Embracing a multi-disciplinary approach
+- Embracing a multi-disciplinary approach;

-- Engaging all relevant stakeholders
+- Engaging all relevant stakeholders;

 - Ensuring fairness and equality.

-This document sets out the overall objectives, the structure and the functioning of the IP Consultation Desk (CD) for Cambodian SMEs.
+This document sets out the overall objectives, the structure and the functions of the IP Consultation Desk (CD) for Cambodian SMEs.
 The underlying assumption is that such a structure would be extremely beneficial in the Cambodian context, particularly for the creation of an IP culture in SMEs, encouraging them to make specific use of the IP regime to improve their competitiveness at the national and international level.
 Through an adequate IP strategy, SMEs could enhance their competitiveness by:

-- Acquiring modern, less polluting technology; - Fighting against possible infringers; - Enhancing their capacity to access financing; - Increasing the market value of the company; - Avoid useless investments in R&D; - Creating a stronger corporate identity.
+- Developing and (more often) acquiring modern, less polluting technology; - Fighting against possible infringers; - Enhancing their capacity to access financing; - Increasing the market value of the company; - Avoid useless investments and duplication in R&D; - Creating a stronger corporate identity.